bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

 Or, on Windows (if not using Cygwin/MSYS2), use the same .DO files with [tsend](http://github.com/bkw777/tsend)

-## RBOOT.BA
+## RBOOT.xxx
 RBOOT.BA is an optional way to re-install RAMDSK after a hard reset, by loading it from the device itself without needing a computer or tape or TPDD.
 You can type-in the 4-line BASIC and that will load the file from the device, as long as RAMxxx.CO is the first file on the device.

+The makefile generates RBOOT.xxx with the correct TOP & END addresses for the generated binary.
+IF you build without `-DMATCH_LEGACY_CO_HEADER`, then only the generated RBOOT.xxx will be correct for that binary.

-The RBOOT.BA code in the main readme and silkscreened on MiniNDP PCB is hard-coded for the legacy binary's length and origin, but it is also correct for the new binary if built with `-DMATCH_LEGACY_CO_HEADER`, which is the default.
+If you build with `-DMATCH_LEGACY_CO_HEADER` (the default), then the new binary is artificially made to match the old binary, and the RBOOT.BA code in the main readme and silkscreened on MiniNDP PCB which is hard-coded for the legacy binary's length and origin, is also correct for the new binary.
 For K85, use the code for 100 with RAMK85.CO
 For M10, use the code for 100 with RAMM10.CO